iamnaveen8851/Book-Management-System_APP-Backend/README.md

 ### Stage 9.
 Create Role Based Access Control
         - update the user Schema -> check[x]
         - update book Schema  -> check[x]
-        - update Router of users and books
+        - update Router following:
+            a. users - > Sign-up and login
+            b. books
         - middlewares dir
-           a. access.js
+           a. access.js --> it will take role as argument and verify the role to perform CRUD operations
 ## packages

 - express